TejSuklikar/PromptPilot/README.md

 # ✈️ PromptPilot

 PromptPilot is an AI-powered prompt evaluation platform that helps users craft better prompts through quality analysis, scoring, and refinements.
-Free users get 15 evaluations, and can upgrade to a subscription for unlimited access.

 ---